walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/WalletSDK.md

 storage while keeping the managed encrypted database key, DID store, and platform signing-key store.

+Provided database keys and custom credential stores can be combined when an app owns both database-key recovery and credential durability.
+Swift currently keeps DID document storage and signing-key storage managed by the SDK; those store overrides remain Kotlin Multiplatform-only until Swift has stable public models, deletion semantics, and typed errors for app-owned DID and key stores.

 Use ``Wallet/deleteLocalData()`` to reset local data for the wallet.
 This removes wallet records, platform signing keys referenced by the wallet, encrypted database files and sidecars, and managed database keys.
 When using